phereford/phereford.github.io/source/_posts/2013-12-30-dogecoin-and-ruby.markdown

 categories: [Dogecoin, Ruby]
 ---

-*Note:* If you like this post, please feel free to leave a tip at DJ2KQgTmKofcUdB2qY2p6pcbaZMcfmh9PU.
+*Note:* If you like this post, please feel free to leave some Doge at DJ2KQgTmKofcUdB2qY2p6pcbaZMcfmh9PU.

 In this post, I will just talk about the basics of being able to communicate to the dogecoin network using Ruby.
 In order to do this, you must first be able to